satyanarayanakatru/My-projects/README.md

 # My-projects
-All projects related to my skills built on HTML and CSS with Responsive
+All projects related to my skills build on HTML and CSS with Responsive